emerywebster/emerywebster.github.io/work/bonusly.md

 ### Monitor

-It’s critical that we have some `benchmark metrics` in place before pushing this to production (Google Analytics, HotJar, and MixPanel are all great – and we can also benchmark qualitative feedback as needed):
+It’s critical that we have some **benchmark metrics** in place before pushing this to production (Google Analytics, HotJar, and MixPanel are all great – and we can also benchmark qualitative feedback as needed):

+{: .list-disc .list-inside .pl-10 }
 - Number of Support requests attributed to the Rewards page
 - Avg. time spent finding and redeeming rewards (mobile + desktop)
 - Common requests and feedback from account management pre/post launch